-Protections needed for some people who say no to research, study concludesMay 1st, 2012 in Other /
+Protections needed for some people who say no to research, study concludesMay 1, 2012 in Medicine & Health / Other

 Although federal regulations provide protections for people who participate in research, protections are also needed for some people who decline to participate and may face harmful repercussions as a result, concludes an article in IRB: Ethics & Human Research.